Riho

-Riho (里歩, Riho) is a Japanese professional wrestler and idol signed to All Elite Wrestling (AEW).
-She is a former AEW Women's World Champion.
+Riho (里歩, Riho) is a Japanese professional wrestler.
+She is signed to All Elite Wrestling (AEW), where she is a former and the inaugural AEW Women's World Champion.

-She was trained by Emi Sakura and debuted for her Ice Ribbon promotion in May 2006, at the age of nine.
-She would work for the promotion for the next six years, becoming its first Triple Crown Champion, having won the ICE×60 Championship, the International Ribbon Tag Team Championship and the Triangle Ribbon Championship once each.
-She also became a Jiyūgaoka 6-Person Tag Team, Sea Of Japan 6-Person Tag Team and UWA World Trios Champion, unifying the three titles in July 2010, teaming with The Great Kojika and Mr. #6.
-Riho left Ice Ribbon in September 2012 to join Gatoh Move Pro Wrestling, a new promotion founded by Sakura, who had left Ice Ribbon the previous January.
-In November 2014, Riho won the IWA Triple Crown Championship.
+Riho was trained by Emi Sakura and debuted for Ice Ribbon in 2006 at the age of eight.
+She worked for the promotion for the next six years and became its first Triple Crown Champion after winning the ICE×60 Championship, the International Ribbon Tag Team Championship, and the Triangle Ribbon Championship once each.
+As part of a trio with The Great Kojika and Mr. #6, she became a Jiyūgaoka 6-Person Tag Team Champion, Sea of Japan 6-Person Tag Team Champion, and UWA World Trios Champion, unifying the three championships in 2010.
+She left Ice Ribbon in 2012 to join Gatoh Move Pro Wrestling and won the IWA Triple Crown Championship in 2014.

-In May 2019, Riho began making appearances for AEW.
-She defeated Nyla Rose to become the inaugural AEW Women's World Champion, holding the title for 133 days before Rose defeated her at Revolution.
-Riho also began appearing in World Wonder Ring Stardom, working in conjunction with her AEW commitments.
-She won the High Speed Championship in her first match for the promotion, and held the title for 351 days, dropping it to AZM in July 2020.
+Riho began making appearances for AEW in 2019.
+She became the inaugural AEW Women's World Champion, which she held for 133 days.
+She also began appearing in World Wonder Ring Stardom, where she won the High Speed Championship in her first match and held it for 351 days.

+Early life

+Riho was born in the Shinagawa ward of Tokyo on June 4, 1997.
+She has an older sister named Seina.